Web GUI becomes slow or unusable if the LDAP server used for GUI auth is unreachable

 It would also be nice if it supported multiple LDAP servers.
 In an AD environment there are multiple directory servers, so it would be nice if pfSense supported either querying for the directory servers or where you could add 2-4 additional servers to query.
 In addition pfsense should only query once per session upon logon instead of querying for each page.

 #5 Updated by Robert Middleswarth almost 5 years ago

 Renato Botelho being able to revert to local DB is a useful workaround compared to the current process of having to edit the config or taking 30 min to go though the webpages but wouldn't a better fix be to either setup ldap so if it failed during login it doesn't try on ever page or as someone suggested if you have radius or ldap defined add a 3rd option when logging in auth source of local DB and auth name.

-- Category set to User manager
+- Category set to User Manager / Privileges

 - Assignee set to Jim Pingle